yokosogithub/GeoGit/doc/manpages/source/config.rst

 You can query/set/unset options with this command.
 The name is actually the section and the key separated by a dot, and the value will be escaped.

-By default, the config file of the curent repository will be assumed.
+By default, the config file of the current repository will be assumed.
 If the --global option is set, the global .geogitconfig file will be used.

 OPTIONS
 *******